ducalex/retro-go/README.md

 # Description
-Retro-Go is a launcher and framework to run emulators on ESP32-based devices (officially supported are ODROID-GO and MRGC-G32).
-The included applications have been heavily optimized to reduce their cpu, memory, and flash needs without reducing compatibility.
+Retro-Go is a firmware to play retro games on ESP32-based devices (officially supported are ODROID-GO and MRGC-G32).
+The project consists of a launcher and half a dozen applications that have been heavily optimized to reduce their cpu, memory, and flash needs without reducing compatibility!

 ### Supported systems:
 - Nintendo: **NES, Gameboy, Gameboy Color, SNES** (very slow)